azazellochg/perfectem/README.rst

 The ``perfectem`` package provides a set of scripts designed to test TEM performance.
-Some tests are adapted from SAT procedures.
+Some tests have been adapted from TFS SAT procedures.
 The scripts are using SerialEM's Python module.

 Installation